 - Pale coloured stool or bloody or tar-coloured stool

 - Chronic fatigue

 - Loss of appetite

 Treatment for liver disease

 Complications of liver disease vary depending on the cause of your liver problems.
-Untreated liver disease may progress to liver failure.
+The untreated liver disease may progress to liver failure.

 Some liver problems can be treated with lifestyle modifications, such as stopping alcohol consumption or losing weight and careful monitoring of liver function.
-Herbal remedies are focused to give safe route for relieving liver disease and protecting liver.
+Herbal remedies are focused on giving a safe route for relieving liver disease and protecting the liver.
 Along with that, Panchakarma – a detoxification treatment is also adopted.